Robustness of Higher Dimensional Nonlocality against dual noise and sequential measurements: Introduction

-Going beyond the much-studied simplest Bell scenario involving two settings of measurements for two party with two outcomes, denoted by $(2-2-2)$, new insightful and qualitatively different results have been derived which was otherwise impossible.
-In particular, violation of local realism is manifested more sharply than $(2-2-2)$-case via Greenberger-Horne-Zeilinger (GHZ) argument \cite{ghz'89}, which require at least a three-qubit system.
-With a suitable choice of binary observables, it has been shown that maximal violation of Bell inequality persists for a singlet state of arbitrary spins \cite{gp'92}, turning the old quantum wisdom \cite{gm'82} down.
-Later, dimensional advantage in violation of local realism has been established considering more general choice of observables \cite{kas'00, kas'01, chen'01}, since dichotomic measurements can not exploit the higher dimensional system with full generality.
+Going beyond the much-studied simplest Bell scenario involving two settings of measurements for two party with two outcomes, denoted by $(2-2-2)$, new insightful and qualitatively different results have been derived which was otherwise impossible if restricted to the simplest scenario.
+In particular, violation of local realism is manifested more sharply than $(2-2-2)$-case via Greenberger-Horne-Zeilinger (GHZ) argument \cite{ghz'89}, which requires at least a three-qubit system.
+With a suitable choice of binary observables, it has been shown that maximal violation of Bell inequality persists for a singlet state of arbitrary spins \cite{gp'92}, turning down the belief that systems may loose their quantumness with increasing system size, thereby leading to the decrease in violation of Bell inequality \cite{gm'82}.
+Later, the dimensional advantage in violation of local realism has been established considering a more general choice of observables \cite{kas'00, kas'01, chen'01}, since dichotomic measurements can not exploit the higher dimensional system with full generality.
 In the bipartite system of arbitrary local dimension, with two choices of non-degenerate measurements, named as $(2-2-d)$-situation, corresponding Bell inequalities have been derived by Collins-Gisin-Linden-Massar-Popescu (CGLMP) \cite{cglmp'02}, which is violated maximally by a nonmaximally entangled state \cite{acin'02} for the specific choices of observables \cite{kas'00, kas'01, chen'01}.
-These tight higher dimensional Bell inequalities \cite{masanes'03} exhibit enhancement in visibility with the increase of dimension, thereby showing more robustness against noise \cite{kas'00, cglmp'02}.
-It is also important to mention here that higher dimensional bipartite systems also turn out to be useful in several quantum information processing tasks ranging from quantum key distribution, quantum dense coding \cite{dens'92}, teleportation \cite{tele'93} to computational complexity \cite{dim1,dim2, ddc, dim3, dim4, dimHardy, dim5, dim6, dim7, dim8, ddc, photonexp, comcomplex, cryptoadv, Sapi20}.
+These tight higher dimensional Bell inequalities \cite{masanes'03} exhibit enhancement in visibility with the increase of dimension, thereby showing more robustness against noise \cite{kas'00, cglmp'02} Here visibility refers to the noise strength upto which a pure state mixed with white noise exhibits violation.
+It has been shown explicitly that performances of many quantum information processing tasks get enhanced by considering higher dimensional systems.
+Specifically, compared to qubits, they exhibit greater robustness to noise \cite{cglmp'02}, stronger security in device-dependent quantum key distribution (QKD) \cite{ddqkd'02} and device-independent extraction of random bits \cite{dirand'22}.
+However, dimensional advantage is not always straightforward as noted in a recent work \cite{diqkd'24} in the context of device-independent QKD -- the estimated lower bound on the secure key rate does not improve with increasing the dimension whereas the upper bound on the key rate exhibits the opposite trend.